triton-inference-server/pytriton/README.md

 ### Building binaries from source

-The binary package can be built from the source, which enables flexibility to modify the PyTriton code and integrate it with various versions of the Triton Inference Server, including custom builds.
+The binary package can be built from the source, allowing access to unreleased hotfixes, the ability to modify the PyTriton code, and compatibility with various Triton Inference Server versions, including custom server builds.
 For further information on building the PyTriton binary, refer to the [Building](https://triton-inference-server.github.io/pytriton/latest/building/) page of documentation.

 ## Quick Start